+PART 5: OBLIGATIONS FOR OEMS, IMPORTERS AND DISTRIBUTORS.....
-PART 9: REPLACEMENT ENGINES.....

-- 9.1 What is a replacement engine in terms of the regulation? - 9.2 Are there engines which may be used to replace existing engines installed in machines, but which are not defined as replacement engines? - 9.3 What are the limitations for placing on the market replacement engines? - 9.4 Is there a time limit to sell or install a replacement engine? - 9.5 Where the engine type includes an exhaust after-treatment system, is it necessary to place on the market an engine inclusive of that after-treatment when the engine is intended to replace an existing engine already installed in a machine? - 9.6 Is it necessary to follow the requirements for separate shipment when shipping an engine intended to replace an existing engine already installed in a machine? - 9.7 Is it still allowed to repair engines? - 9.8 Is it still allowed to use repaired engines for production of machines?

-- 10.1 What are the requirements for field testing an engine which is not type-approved? - 10.2 What are the requirements for engines used in potentially explosive atmospheres (ATEX)? - 10.3 What are the requirements for engines that are intended to be exported outside the EU?
+7.9 Can there be intermediaries between engine manufacturer and OEM in the separate shipment process?
+7.10 Are there any additional requirements for transition engines when using the separate shipment provision?
+PART 8: COMPONENTS AND SYSTEMS NOT PROVIDED BY THE ENGINE MANUFACTURER48 8.1 Where a charge air cooler is used, is it considered to be part of the engine?
+8.2 Are there components or systems, not part of the engine, but still necessary in order to comply with this regulation?
+PART 9: REPLACEMENT ENGINES49 9.1 What is a replacement engine in terms of the Regulation?
+9.2 Are there engines which may be used to replace existing engines installed in machines, but which are not defined as replacement engines?
+9.3 What are the limitations for placing on the market replacement engines?
+9.4 Is there a time limit to sell or install a replacement engine?
+9.5 Where the engine type includes an exhaust after-treatment system, is it necessary to place or the market an engine inclusive of that after-treatment when the engine is intended to replace ar existing engine already installed in a machine?
+9.6 Is it necessary to follow the requirements for separate shipment when shipping an engine intended to replace an existing engine already installed in a machine?
+9.7 Is it still allowed to repair engines?
+9.8 Is it still allowed to use repaired engines for production of machines?
+PART 10: EXEMPTIONS53 10.1 What are the requirements for field testing an engine which is not type-approved?
+10.2 What are the requirements for engines used in potentially explosive atmospheres (ATEX)?
+10.3 What are the requirements for engines that are intended to be exported outside the EU?
+PART 11: PENALTIES55 11.1 Are there penalties for not complying with this regulation?